informationgrid/ingrid-editor/docs/Start.md

 - Only logging an exception is not a good practice, since it requires monitoring of the log files to discover them.
 It's better to let it pass to the client to signal that something went wrong.
 - Logging and rethrowing an exception is not necessary, since *all* exceptions are logged by the global exception handler (see above).
 - Exceptions should not be handled unless it's possible to handle them in a meaningful way at that point or it's necessary to add meaningful information.
-- Exceptions should be thrown instead of using `ResponseEntity.status(HttpStatus.XXX).build()`, because this will ensure the response body as described above.
+- Exceptions should be thrown instead of using `ResponseEntity.status(HttpStatus.XXX).build()` or `HttpServletResponse.sendError(HttpServletResponse.XXX, msg)`, because this will ensure the response body as described above.
 - Whenever possible, information should be added to the exception that helps to analyze the cause (e.g. which record was failed to update).

 ### Logging